keptn/keptn/CONTRIBUTING.md

 Please describe what this PR is about and add a link to relevant GitHub issues.
 If you changed something that is visible to the user, please add a screenshot.
 Please follow the [conventional commit guidelines](https://www.conventionalcommits.org/en/v1.0.0/) for your PR title.

-If you only have one commit in your PR, please follow the guidelines for the commit message, otherwise the PR title is enough.
+If you only have one commit in your PR, please follow the guidelines for the message of that single commit, otherwise the PR title is enough.
 You can find a list of all possible feature types [here](#commit-types-and-scopes).

 An example for a pull request title would be: